Camp Red Cloud

 Camp Red Cloud (CRC, 캠프 레드 클라우드) was a United States Army camp located in the city of Uijeongbu, between Seoul and the Korean Demilitarized Zone (DMZ).
-CRC is being returned to the South Korean government.
+CRC was transferred to the South Korean government in February 2022.
 The installation was renamed after Medal of Honor recipient Corporal Mitchell Red Cloud Jr. on Armed Forces Day, May 18, 1957 from its earlier name of Camp Jackson (which continues as the name of another post just south of CRC).

 The tenant units moved to Camp Humphreys in South Korea during 2018.

 Geography

 Camp Red Cloud covered over 164 acre of land in the northwestern edge of the city of Uijeongbu and served as the Headquarters of 2nd Infantry Division (United States).

 Camp Red Cloud was the home of several military units including,: